Florentino Pérez: European Super League

-In April 2021, Pérez was named the first chairman of the Super League, a breakaway league involving some of Europe's largest football clubs.
+In April 2021, Pérez was named the first chairman of the European Super League, a breakaway league involving some of Europe's largest football clubs.
 According to The New York Times, Pérez "had been the driving force behind much of it; it was, to some extent, his brainchild."
 Spearheaded by Pérez and Andrea Agnelli of Juventus, the Super League was in the works for three years; however, the final phases were rushed and the allegiance among the twelve clubs, instead of the original fifteen, seemed to have been forged under pressure.
 The announcement was poorly planned and the coalition, liable to break under pressure, came apart quickly.
 Pérez expressed hope that the new competition would "provide higher-quality matches and additional financial resources for the overall football pyramid", provide "significantly greater economic growth and support for European football via a long-term commitment to uncapped solidarity payments which will grow in line with league revenues", appeal to a new younger generation of football fans, and improve VAR and refereeing.

 The 18 April announcement of the European Super League (ESL) received almost universal opposition from fans, players, managers, politicians and other clubs as well as UEFA, FIFA and national governments.
 Much of the criticism against the ESL was due to concerns about elitism and the lack of competitiveness within the competition, as it would have consisted of only high-ranking teams from a few European countries.
 Backlash against the announcement of the league's formation led to nine of the clubs involved, including all six of the English clubs, announcing their intention to withdraw.
 The remaining members of the ESL subsequently announced they would "reconsider the most appropriate steps to reshape the project" following the departure of the other clubs.
 Three days after its founding, the ESL announced that it was suspending its operations.